Interactive workshops – Our consulting service since 2008

 Rolf D. Schlunze (Ritsumeikan University)

-The workshop series at Ritsumeikan University held by Professor Dr. Rolf Schlunze started with addressing themes such intercultural communication (2009), IHRM and hybridization of Joint-venture organizations (2010), synergy creation in dyads such as a co-leadership team (2011), implementation of corporate ethics and corporate governance (2012), encouraging communication and bottom-up processes at the level of employees (2013), nurturing global talents (2014), diversity management (2015), synergy potentials between Japanese and Dutch agricultural industry (2016), leading Japanese employees by emotional intelligence (2017), transferring global practice in the intercultural workplace (2018) by creating a global mindset within the multinational company (2019), managing with cultural sensitivity sustaining positive communications (2020); and succeeding with diversity and inclusion (2022), starting up businesses in Japan by creating royal customer relations (2023).
+The workshop series at Ritsumeikan University held by Professor Dr. Rolf Schlunze started in 2008 with a workshop for collaborative development addressing intercultural competence and continued to discuss a variety of themes such as intercultural communication (2009), IHRM and hybridization of Joint-venture organizations (2010), synergy creation in dyads such as a co-leadership team (2011), implementation of corporate ethics and corporate governance (2012), encouraging communication and bottom-up processes at the level of employees (2013), nurturing global talents (2014), diversity management (2015), synergy potentials between Japanese and Dutch agricultural industry (2016), leading Japanese employees by emotional intelligence (2017), transferring global practice in the intercultural workplace (2018) by creating a global mindset within the multinational company (2019), managing with cultural sensitivity sustaining positive communications (2020); and succeeding with diversity and inclusion (2022), starting up businesses in Japan by creating royal customer relations (2023).

 The workshops were initially started together with professionals in intercultural communication, among them my co-researcher and co-author Professor William Baber (Kyoto University).
 At that point our research showed that language skills were most important for success in Japan as an international manager.
 Two decades ago cultural accommodation often appeared to be the only way when managing people.
 Research let us infer that meanwhile classic assigned expatriated managers (CAEs) aimed at the best aimed for cultural compromises but interculturally competent Hybrid managers often succeeded in producing cultural synergy.
 Thus, we asked very early if the Japanese IHRM system would make at least space for the hybrid manager who observes cultural differences more carefully and interprets them more correctly.
 Cross-cultural convergence was the hope of managers graduated with a global MBA from American and European business.
 They were competing with hybrid managers for first tier positions in MNEs.
 The hybrid solutions for individual and organizational change appeared to be most efficient.
 An ideal that we and our invited guests communicated with R+ students was that cultural difference will always affect the IHRM system.
 Nevertheless, or because of this, the educational effort was praised by the international managers participating.
 During the workshops we became more and more aware about cultural difference affecting international management in Japan.
 Learning about real workplace problems, we won a better understanding why information sharing and decision-making are influenced by culture.
 We also learnt from a woman international manager succeeding in a male dominated business environment.
 Corporate governance was perceived as a useful tool for overcoming the usual group thinking in Japanese organizations.
 An American guest speaker shared his enthusiasm how to communicate well with Japanese subordinates.
 Learning about his patient attitude was helpful to understand what is needed to succeed in Japan.
 One discovery was that diversity manuals are not sufficient to ensure fair treatment in intercultural workplaces but the HR manager need to maintain more integrative processes in the globalizing workplaces.
 Between Europe and Japan many opportunities exist for synergy creation also in sectors that are usually not in the main focus on innovation creation.
 A good example was the agrarian sector where embassy employees promote institutional channels between the Netherlands and Japan.
 While Western managers often emphasizes changing values when discussing work-life balance, Japanese managers were more focused on the corporate vision and the related people management.
 Western managers strategically try to helps woman manager to compete with male managers and achieve a career within Japan-based foreign companies.
 Thus, foreign managers viewed the Code of conduct, corporate governance and diversity and inclusions as an important tool, but Japanese manager appeared to focus on just improving the quality and skills of their subordinates.
 A French coach suggested that it is important to sense subordinates’ emotions when leading as a foreign manager.